 Registration is open for Rural YES (Young Entrepreneur Summit) Nov.
 9 in Ames.
 Summit sponsors include the Community Vitality Center, Iowa State University Extension and Outreach, the U.S. Small Business Administration and USDA Rural Development.

-The Iowa’s Living Roadways Community Visioning Program is currently accepting applications for the 2012 program.
-Eligible communities are those with populations of fewer than 10,000, existing transportation-related issues and a committee of volunteers willing to dedicate their time and talent to the visioning process.
+The application deadline for the 2012 Iowa’s Living Roadways Community Visioning Program has been extended to Friday, Dec.
+1. Eligible communities are those with populations of fewer than 10,000, existing transportation-related issues, and a committee of volunteers willing to dedicate their time and talent to the visioning process.

 The Community Vitality Center (CVC) and Iowa State University Extension and Outreach Community and Economic Development are partnering with the U.S. Small Business Administration, USDA Rural Development and other sponsors to host a Rural YES (Young Entrepreneur Summit) on Nov.
 9.